Do you need to design your homestead or farm plans?

 Congratulations!
 You have land or space to homestead.
 Whether you want to turn your existing home into an urban to large homestead, you have some planning ahead of you.
 Growing your own food and keeping animals is hard work but well worth it.
 It’s not as easy as jumping right in, there is a lot of important homestead planning which I’ll discuss in this guide.

 - Important factors before your design your land

 Brainstorming ideas and layouts for your new or existing homestead is both fun and challenging.
 Whether you’re a newbie homesteader or have experience with animals or gardening, there are some basics that need to be figured out.

 When you have that desire to live off the land, you might want to jump right in and do it all.
-Dairy animals, chickens, gardening, preserving, permaculture fruit trees, etc., it all takes time and careful organizing and planning.
+Dairy animals, chickens, gardening, preserving, permaculture fruit trees, have a herbal homestead, etc., it all takes time and careful organizing and planning.